CROSSROADS CHURCH FINANCIAL PICTURE AND REPORTING

 The Fiscal Year (FY) for Crossroads is September 1 to August 31.
 This is a change from previous years where the FY was October 1 to September 30.
 This change was made so that the FY would align with ministry planning that begins with students returning to schools and congregant vacations ending as Crossroads increases ministry work in September.

-The link below is the Statement of Financial Position for Crossroads at the end of Fiscal Year 2019, 2020, 2021, and 2022.
-It is important in understanding the Financial Position to know that the church has debt in the form of a $5.3 million mortgage and a $200,000 short-term loan that was taken out as part of the Daring Faith capital campaign from 2018.
-The church has no other debt.
+The link below is the Statement of Financial Position for Crossroads at the end of Fiscal Year 2021, 2022, and 2023.
+As of the reporting of financial information at the end of August 31 2023, it is important in understanding the Financial Position to know that the church had debt in the form of a $5.3 million mortgage and a $200,000 short-term loan that was taken out as part of the Daring Faith capital campaign from 2018.
+Those debts were paid off with the sale of unused land to Loveland Housing Authority in June 2023.
+This sale is reflected in those financial statements that are published below.
+The church has only debt in terms of deferred retirement contributions for the Lead Pastor that are to be paid upon sale of water shares owned by the church.
 There were liabilities created with acceptance of PPP loans, but those are no longer liabilities as they have been forgiven.
 The church over the last couple of years has eliminated credit card debt, and moved to having only one credit card account.
 The credit card is paid off each month and no interest accrues.
 Additionally, the church is up to date on all accounts payable.
 The Statement of Financial Position reflects the state of payables and credit card balances at the end of a given period, but these balances are always paid on time in the next month.

-If you have any questions concerning church finance, please reach out to our Finance and Operations Director, Jimmy Scruggs.
+If you have any questions concerning church finances, please reach out to our Executive Pastor, Jimmy Scruggs.
 His email is [email protected], and his mobile number is 817.201.9297.

 We thank you for your continued support of Crossroads.
 Your contributions make peacemaking possible throughout communities, both local and global.
 They provide for our dedicated staff and our beautiful Taft Avenue Campus.ONLINE GIVING TOOL